devi777/Pygame-A-Star-Path-Finding-Visualzation/README.md

 # Pygame-A-Star-Path-Finding-Visualzation

-Found this algo when studying the greedies, and made it into a good looking pygame exe.
-Hope you like it!
+Simple words: Implemented the algo with pygame, made a decent main page, added soundtrack from my fav mobile game.